Commercial Christmas Trees

 Fast, simple assembly: Whether your tree is 9 feet or 90, make sure it doesn’t have a complex assembly system.

 Accessible, pre-lit branches: As we mentioned in the above comments on real trees, having to put time into lighting a commercial Christmas tree is not a good use of someone’s working hours.
-Make sure your tree has pre-lit branches on which the light strings can be easily changed over the years, should any burn out.
+Make sure your tree has pre-lit branches on which the light strings can be easily changed over the years, should any burnout.

 Frame strength: This is another must-have, no matter what size your tree is—a sturdy, stable frame that will give you years of use and peace of mind that your tree will always stand firm.

-Quality: An exceptionally-tall artificial tree is a serious investment; if feeling ripped off by an over-priced, low-quality smaller tree feels bad, that’s nothing compared to getting only one or two seasons out of a poor-quality, tower-style commercial Christmas tree.
+Quality: An exceptionally-tall artificial tree is a serious investment; if feeling ripped off by an over-priced, the low-quality smaller tree feels bad, that’s nothing compared to getting only one or two seasons out of a poor-quality, tower-style commercial Christmas tree.
 Ask questions about the materials and construction methods used in making your tree, and don’t be afraid to take your time making a decision while you do some research.

-Fast, simple assembly: Insist on an easy-to-follow assembly procedure that makes building the frame, connecting the electricity and attaching the branches a safe and intuitive process.
+Fast, simple assembly: Insist on an easy-to-follow assembly procedure that makes building the frame, connecting the electricity, and attaching the branches a safe and intuitive process.
 Obviously, assembling a 50-foot-high tree will never be as “fast” as setting your home tree in its base, but there’s no reason why it should be a monumental, daunting task.

 Accessible, pre-lit branches: If you have the wherewithal and patience to hand-string the lights on a large, commercial Christmas tree, we salute you!
 But when you come to us, you’re going to get high-quality lights, pre-strung onto high-quality branches.
 And they’ll be on there in such a way that you can easily change out a string should one go bad.

 Frame strength: Any outdoor tree needs to stand up to the elements—literally.
-Make sure the frame of your tree is formed out of strong, easily stacked and firmly secured conical steel sections.
+Make sure the frame of your tree is formed out of strong, easily stacked, and firmly secured conical steel sections.

 Standard hardware: We can’t stress this strongly enough when it comes to tower trees and the many hardware pieces used to secure them.
 From the smallest screw to the large stakes used to stabilize the frame, you shouldn’t have to go farther than a local hardware store for a replacement.